germanfrelo/setting-up-frontend-web-dev-project/README.md

 **Step 1:**

-Install the Prettier's [`eslint-plugin-prettier`](https://github.com/prettier/eslint-plugin-prettier) package, locally and as a dev dependency:
+Install the Prettier's [`eslint-plugin-prettier`](https://github.com/prettier/eslint-plugin-prettier) package in the project (locally, as a dev dependency and with its version pinned):

 ```sh
 npm install eslint-plugin-prettier --save-dev --save-exact
 ```

-Verify that it is added as `devDependencies` in the `package.json` file:
+Then, verify that it is added as `devDependencies` in the `package.json` file:

 ```json
 {